davecheney/tzfetch/README.md

 Licence
 -------

-This code is dervied from the Juju project and is released under the GNU Affero General Public License.
+This code is derived from the [Juju project](https://launchpad.net/juju-core) and is released under the GNU Affero General Public License.